Eight Days, Assassination Attempts against King Jeongjo: Synopsis

 Apart from the fictional elements, a major focus is placed on two historical sources.
-The Memoirs of Lady Hyegyeong is extensively used during many flashback sequences relative to events that occurred before the death (1762) of Crown Prince Sado, while the official documents from the Joseon Royal Library are used for the current events: the "Wonhaeng Eulmyo Jeongni Uigwe" (Eulmyo=1795) for the procession itself, and the "Hwaseong Seongyeokuigwe" concerning the Hwaseong Fortress as a whole.
+The Memoirs of Lady Hyegyŏng is extensively used during many flashback sequences relative to events that occurred before the death (1762) of Crown Prince Sado, while the official documents from the Joseon Royal Library are used for the current events: the "Wonhaeng Eulmyo Jeongni Uigwe" (Eulmyo=1795) for the procession itself, and the "Hwaseong Seongyeokuigwe" concerning the Hwaseong Fortress as a whole.

 This series is often referred as Eight Days, Mystery of Jeong Jo Assassination, a misleading translation since King Jeongjo won the 1795 confrontation and only died in 1800.

 Documents about the real-life 1795 procession

 The main document of the 1795 procession is an eight-panel screen, the Hwaseonghaenghaengdo Byeongpun.
 Nowadays, three copies of this screen exists: a sepia one, a blue one and a colored one, the King's copy.
 This last copy can be seen at Samsung Museum of Art Leeum and has been designated as Korean National Treasure 1430 in 2005-04-15.

 Map of the Hwaseong Fortress in the 1800 Uigwe.